 Garnish Music Production School | Nashville

-Navigation Basics for Logic Pro X
+Navigation Basics for Logic Pro

 Learning Your Way Around the Program

-In the previous article we spoke about treating Logic Pro X like a musical instrument.
+In the previous article we spoke about treating Logic Pro like a musical instrument.
 And, when learning a new instrument, it’s important to take some time and practice.
 But, just like much of the information on the internet, many tips and tricks are demonstrated from the perspective that you already know what they’re talking about.
 In this article, we’ll be beginning from scratch.

 Many times I’ve sat with artists and other musicians while working on a project.
 They always begin by asking, “Can you do this?
 Or, can you do that?”
 To which the answer is almost always, “yes”.
 Then, I follow up with, “We can also do this, or that.”
 And, they look astonished and say, “You’re a genius.”